J. Ernest Green, Music Director

 In addition to his musical activities, Mr. Green is an avid advocate for the arts and an active fundraiser for his own company as well as other community organizations.
 He has served as a music panelist for the Maryland State Arts Council and has served as an advisor on its Strategic Planning Committee.

-In 2002 he was given the Performing Arts Award (also known as the “Annie”) by the Arts Council of Anne Arundel County and was recently (2012) awarded the Lifetime Achievement Award making him the only person to have received two such awards!
+In 2002 he was given the Performing Arts Award (also known as the “Annie”) by the Arts Council of Anne Arundel County and, in 2012, received the council’s Lifetime Achievement Award making him the only person to have received two such awards!